Titanic: Wreck

 On 16 April 2012, the day after the 100th anniversary of the sinking, photos were released showing possible human remains resting on the ocean floor.
 The photos, taken by Robert Ballard during an expedition led by NOAA in 2004, show a boot and a coat close to Titanic's stern which experts called "compelling evidence" that it is the spot where somebody came to rest, and that human remains could be buried in the sediment beneath them.
 The wreck of the Titanic falls under the scope of the 2001 UNESCO Convention on the Protection of the Underwater Cultural Heritage.
 This means that all states party to the convention will prohibit the pillaging, commercial exploitation, sale and dispersion of the wreck and its artefacts.
 Because of the location of the wreck in international waters and the lack of any exclusive jurisdiction over the wreckage area, the convention provides a state co-operation system, by which states inform each other of any potential activity concerning ancient shipwreck sites, like the Titanic, and co-operate to prevent unscientific or unethical interventions.

 Submersible dives in 2019 have found further deterioration of the wreck, including loss of the captain's bathtub.
-Between 29 July and 4 August 2019, a two-person submersible vehicle that was conducting research and filming a documentary crashed into the shipwreck.
-EYOS Expeditions executed the sub dives.
-It reported that the strong currents pushed the sub into the wreck leaving a "red rust stain on the side of the sub."
-The report did not mention if the Titanic sustained any damage.
+Between 29 July and 4 August 2019, a two-person submersible vehicle that was conducting research and filming a documentary crashed into the wreck.
+EYOS Expeditions executed the dives.
+It reported that the strong currents pushed the submersible into the wreck, leaving a red rust stain on the submersible's side.
+The report did not mention if the Titanic sustained damage.

+In May 2023, Magellan Ltd., a deep-water seabed-mapping company, announced that they had created a "digital twin" of the Titanic, showing the wreckage in a level of detail that had never been captured before.
+The company created the model from some 715,000 3D images, captured over the course of a six-week expedition in the summer of 2022, using two submersibles, named Romeo and Juliet.
+They mapped "every millimetre" of the wreckage as well as the entire 3 nmi debris field.
+Creating the model took about eight months.